-Every SOP should have a process owner who is accountable for updating and editing it periodically to make sure that it matches the current process.
+Every SOP should have a process owner.
+This is a single point of contact who is accountable for updating and editing it periodically to make sure that it matches the current process.
 This is the only way that SOPs maintain their usefulness and are used by your team.

 Use Screencasts for Standard Operating Procedures

 Screencasts are one of my favorite formats for teaching, and they also work supremely well for documenting processes.

 You may not have heard of screencasts, but I'm sure you've seen them in action.
 A screencast is just a recording of a digital screen with voiceover and annotated help text.